SPECIES SPECIFIC PAGES

 What will be on the Quality Assurance Test?

-This year the test will primarily be over the Good Production Practices 7, 8, and 9 but other Good Production Practices will be included.
 We recommend that members study their 4-H Project Resource Book, focusing on the Quality Assurance section of the book.
+You can also use the following QA references to study:

 - Introduction to Quality Assurance